django-commons/django-commons-mkdocs/governance.md

 - Helping project maintainers with any other issues they have with PyPI.
 - Monitoring for any suspicious activity on PyPI, through email notifications sent by PyPI and other means, and follow-up with the team admins.
 - Responding - together with the security team - to any security incidents that occur related to PyPI.
-- Have Owner role on all PyPI and Test PyPI projects for Django Commons
+- Have Owner role on all PyPI and Test PyPI projects for Django Commons.
-- Have MFA set up with PyPI and Test PyPI
+- Have MFA set up with PyPI and Test PyPI.
-- Updating project admins access in PyPI and Test PyPI to reflect GitHub team membership
+- Updating project admins access in PyPI and Test PyPI to reflect GitHub team membership.

 Out-of-scope responsibilities/tasks: